usgpo/bill-status/README.md

 | S. 469 114th Congress | Senate bill; state, district, and party elements for cosponsors | Women Veterans and Families Health Services Act of 2015 |

 ## User Guide ##

-A User Guide is available at https://www.gpo.gov/fdsys/bulkdata/BILLSTATUS/resources and a markdown version is now also available at https://github.com/usgpo/bill-status/blob/master/BILLSTATUS-XML_User_User-Guide.md.
+A User Guide is available at https://github.com/usgpo/bill-status/blob/master/BILLSTATUS-XML_User_User-Guide.md.

 ## Public Meetings ##
-A technical meeting is scheduled to take place on Wednesday, April 27, 2016, from 10:30-12:00 in Washington, D.C., in the Cannon House Office Building conference room on the first floor near Congressman Lance's office (133).
-The meeting will be a follow-up to our December meeting.
+A technical meeting took place on Wednesday, April 27, 2016, from 10:30-12:00 in Washington, D.C., in the Cannon House Office Building conference room on the first floor near Congressman Lance's office (133).
+The meeting was a follow-up to the December meeting.

-REMOTE PARTICIPATION: The Law Library of Congress has graciously agreed to host the BDTF’s April 27th meeting online.
-This will allow individuals who cannot join us in the Cannon House Office Building to attend tomorrow’s meeting remotely.
-The link to the meeting is https://login.icohere.com/LawLib?pnum=PMD47988.
-It will be available at approximately 10:15 in time for the 10:30 am meeting.
+REMOTE PARTICIPATION: The Law Library of Congress hosted the BDTF’s April 27th meeting online.
+This allowed individuals who could not join us in the Cannon House Office Building to attend the meeting remotely.
+The link to the meeting was https://login.icohere.com/LawLib?pnum=PMD47988.
+It was available at approximately 10:15 in time for the 10:30 am meeting.

 A technical meeting to review sample Bill Status XML files and the draft XML User Guide took place on Tuesday, December 15, 2015, from 1:00-2:30 PM in Washington, D.C.
 For more information, please contact the Office of the Clerk at 202-225-7000.
 See also http://xml.house.gov/billstatusinbulk.htm.